Celebrate ski season, Queensland style

 Snowy peaks and icy slopes… will be nowhere in sight as you glide over 7.5 kilometres of glorious rainforest on Tropical North Queensland’s picturesque gondola.
 Journey through the trees and enjoy the warmth in your luxury glass cabin for six.
 Ski boots and thermals?
 Ha!
 More like flip-flops and a raincoat.

-After a long day on the sandy slopes (and a quick shower to dislodge the sand), slide into this Brisbane Chalet Bar for a tasty belly warmer by the quaint stone fireplace.
+After a long day on the sandy slopes (and a quick shower to dislodge the sand), slide into the Chalet Bar in Brisbane for a tasty belly warmer by the quaint stone fireplace.
 Throw in some dim lighting, Chesterfield couches and you’ll feel like you’re in the middle of the French Alps.
 Just face away from the windows.